About Marshall County

 Law Enforcement & Arrests

-• There may be nominal fees for copies, typically ranging from $0.15 to $0.50 per page for standard documents.
+- There may be nominal fees for copies, typically ranging from $0.15 to $0.50 per page for standard documents.

-Inmate lookup for the Marshall County Jail is available through the Sheriff's Office during business hours by calling the jail directly or visiting in person; online inmate rosters may be accessible through third-party websites, though the county does not currently maintain a comprehensive online jail management system for public searches.
-The Chapel Hill Police Department serves that county within the county.
+Inmate lookup for Marshall County Jail is available through the Sheriff's Office during business hours by calling the jail directly or visiting in person; online inmate rosters may be accessible through third-party websites, though Marshall County does not currently maintain a full online jail management system for public searches.
+Within Marshall County, municipal police departments serve incorporated areas, including the Lewisburg Police Department, which provides law enforcement services within city limits and can be contacted for The Chapel Hill Police Department serves that county within Marshall County.
 Arrest records in Marshall County are considered public records under the Tennessee Public Records Act (Tennessee Code Annotated § 10-7-503 et seq.), which establishes the right of citizens to inspect and copy public records.

 Mugshots and booking photos are generally available through the arresting agency, though policies on release may vary depending on whether an investigation is ongoing.
-Marshall County does not have tribal police jurisdictions, as there are no federally recognized tribal lands within the county.
+Marshall County does not have tribal police jurisdictions, as there are no federally recognized tribal lands within Marshall County.
 Special jurisdiction law enforcement may include Tennessee Highway Patrol troopers operating on state highways and Tennessee Wildlife Resources Agency officers enforcing hunting and fishing regulations.

 Criminal, Arrest & Jail Records